 Dutch Shepherds are amazing with kids!
 They quickly learn how to play gently and are especially protective of small children.
 A Dutchie growing up together with a kid can be one of the greatest experiences the child will have.

-The Dutchie’s friendly and sociable personality also helps them get along with other dogs more quickly than other breeds.
+The Dutchie’s friendly and sociable personality also helps them get along with other dogs more quickly than other breed types.
 Allowing them to play with other dogs when they are a puppy is a great opportunity for socialization.

 Rescue groups are amazing organizations that specialize in saving abandoned or homeless dogs from the street.
 Many of these volunteer rescue groups help fund medical care and focus on finding new homes for these dogs.
 Local rescue groups are also a great place to find a specific breed near you up for adoption.